alfaloo/tp/docs/DeveloperGuide.md

 The `redo` command does the opposite — it calls `Model#redoMediCLI()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the MediCLI to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `mediCLIStateList.size() - 1`, pointing to the latest MediCLI state, then there are no undone MediCLI states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `MediCLIStateList.size() - 1`, pointing to the latest MediCLI state, then there are no undone MediCLI states to restore.
 The `redo` command uses `Model#canRedoMediCLI()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the MediCLI, such as `list`, will usually not call `Model#commitMediCLI()`, `Model#undoMediCLI()` or `Model#redoMediCLI()`.
-Thus, the `mediCLIStateList` remains unchanged.
+Thus, the `MediCLIStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitMediCLI()`.
-Since the `currentStatePointer` is not pointing at the end of the `mediCLIStateList`, all MediCLI states after the `currentStatePointer` will be purged.
+Since the `currentStatePointer` is not pointing at the end of the `MediCLIStateList`, all MediCLI states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `addpatient i/S1234567A n/John Doe d/2003-01-30 p/98765432` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)